 The 2/1 buydown mortgage allows the borrower to qualify at below market rates so they can borrow more.
 The initial starting interest rate increases by one percent at the end of the first year and adjusts again by another one percent at the end of the second year.
 It then remains at a fixed interest rate for the remainder of the loan term.
 Borrowers often refinance at the end of the second year to obtain the best long-term rates.
 However, keeping the loan in place even for three full years or more will keep their average interest rate in line with the original market conditions.

 This loan has a rate that’s recalculated once a year.

 The interest rate is recalculated every month with this loan.
 Compared to other options, the rate is usually lower on this ARM because the lender is only committing to a rate for a month at a time, so his vulnerability is significantly reduced.

 Call Cliffco, your Long Island mortgage banker, today at (516) 408-7300 or email us at email@example.com to get started.
+We are licensed in New York, New Jersey, Pennsylvania, Connecticut, Florida, Texas and the US Virgin Islands.
 Our loan experts can help you achieve your dream of home ownership, and walk you through the process of how to get a mortgage loan.